BlackAxiom-lgtm/BreezeOS-old/README.md

 BreezeOS J5 (2017) F/G/S/L/K/Y/YM/GM/FM
-Download using download as zip or alternatively use git clone and then zip contents.
+Download using download as zip, Extract and zip 4 folders or alternatively use git clone and then zip contents.